mreishus/aoc/2015/writeups/day08.md

 ## Approach and Reflections

-This problem is all about escaping, and unescaping strings.
-It was quite mindbending; I had to be very careful to solve this problem.
-Most of the difficulty came in thinking about the different levels of escaping going on;
+This problem is all about escaping and unescaping strings.
+It was quite mindbending; I had to be very careful.

-sometimes I was dealing with escaping that my program was doing, sometimes I was dealing with escaping the characters I was programming in python (and in my regexps).
+Most of the difficulty came in thinking about the different levels of escaping going on.
+Sometimes I was dealing with escaping that my program was doing, sometimes I was dealing with escaping the characters I was programming in python (and in my regexps).
 Relying on unit tests was essential.

 ## Solutions